bahmanrostamitabar/BRTblog/content/home/slider.md

 [[item]]
   title = "Workshop/Teaching Feedback"
-  content = "\"Bahman is a phenomenal teacher, and her enthusiasm for the subject matter is palpable.\"" align = "left"
+  content = "\"Bahman is a phenomenal teacher, and his enthusiasm for the subject matter is palpable.\"" align = "left"

   overlay_color = "#404040"  # An HTML color value.